FolderSizes is Safe, Trusted, and Guaranteed

 Download Permissions Reporter today for free and let us know what you think.

 Many folks are familiar with the concept of zipping files or folders in order to reduce their size.
-However, Windows has the built-in ability to compress folders and files in a manner that is very transparent.
+However, Windows has the built-in ability to compress folders and files in a manner that is virtually invisible to users, offering significant space savings without changing how you work.

 Why NTFS Compression?

-As alluded to above, the biggest advantage of using NTFS compression is its transparency.
-There’s no need to compress and decompress manually like with stand-alone utilities such as WinZip, etc. Once applied, NTFS compression and decompression occurs automatically, without the need for any user intervention.
+The biggest advantage of using NTFS compression is its complete transparency to users.
+There’s no need to compress and decompress manually like with stand-alone utilities such as WinZip.
+Once applied, NTFS compression and decompression occurs automatically in the background, without any user intervention.

 When to Use NTFS Compression